djalbat/the-occam-user-manual/content/understanding-grammars/the-florence-grammar.md

 Note that the regular expression pattern for the last `unassigned` token type will match anything but whitespace.
 In fact again the point is made, as it was with the earlier plain text lexer, that since a prior in-built rule will have already matched any whitespace, this guarantees that the Florence lexer will cope with any content.

-Here is the abridged top-level part of the BNF for the parser:
+Here is the abridged top part of the BNF for the parser:

 ```
 document                             ::=   ( topLevelDeclaration | verticalSpace | error )+ ;